 -

-Windy days can help blow midges away.
+Windy days and exposed locations help blow midges away.

 -